 - deterioration or destruction of breeding sites or resting places.

 This applies to all life stages of these listed animals.
-In addition, the Wildlife (Amendment) Act, 1976-2005 confers specific protection on seals, whales, dolphins and porpoises.
+In addition, the Wildlife Acts 1976 to 2018 confer specific protection on seals, whales, dolphins and porpoises.
 Under the Act, it is an offence to hunt (except in some instances under licence or Ministerial permit), injure (except when hunting under such licence) or wilfully interfere with or destroy the breeding place of a protected species.
 Whilst appropriate assessments are aimed at Annex II species for which a SAC has been designated and are not required to address these protection requirements, relevant parties are encouraged to undertake a risk assessment to ensure their proposed operations/activities are compliant with these legal obligations.

 Marine Natura Impact Statements in Irish Special Areas of Conservation - A Working Document